* ESC - close the search window

 “I continue to have a lot of interest in work by Ukrainian authors – both in work written since the full scale invasion, but increasingly in novels and non-fiction published before the war, such as Artem Chapeye’s “Weathering” and Oleksandr Mykhed’s “I Will Mix Your Blood With Coal,” both of which I have sold in English.

 It’s notable that Ukrainian books were primarily found among the exhibits of neighboring countries, particularly at the stands of Poland and Estonia, the latter being the guest of honor at LBF in 2018.
 Estonia, with a population of 1.3 million and just under a million Estonian speakers, boasted an impressive output of literature in 2022, with over 3,349 new titles released, albeit in limited volumes ranging from 500 to 800.
 This equates to nearly 12 Estonian books being published every day.
-Organizers acknowledge the demand for Ukrainian translations and showcased select titles.
+Organizers acknowledged the demand for Ukrainian translations and showcased select titles.

-However, it’s worth mentioning the absence of several countries at the fair this year, including Georgia (Sakartvelo), Latvia, Lithuania, as well as the Scandinavian and Nordic countries, which had shown interest in translations and support in the previous year.
+However, it’s worth mentioning the absence of several countries at the fair this year, including Georgia (Sakartvelo), Latvia, and Lithuania, as well as the Scandinavian and Nordic countries, which had shown interest in translations and support in the previous year.
 Additionally, there was no booth from Russian publishers, although several agents conducted working meetings in the rights sales hub.